Table of Contents

 Geographical Extent

-Northernmost site | Manda (On the bank of the Chenab River in the foothills of the Pir Panjal range, 28 km northwest of Jammu) |
+Northernmost site | Manda (J&K) – Located on the bank of the Chenab River in the foothills of the Pir Panjal range, 28 km northwest of Jammu. |

-Westernmost site | Sutkagan dor on the Makran Coast of Balochistan (Pakistan) |
+Westernmost site | Sutkagan dor on the Makran Coast of Balochistan (Pakistan). |

-Easternmost site | Alamgirpur (UP) |
+Easternmost site | Alamgirpur (UP) – Located in Meerut district, Uttar Pradesh. |

 Indus Valley Sites Map

-Major Indus Valley Sites and Archaeological Findings
+Major Sites of Indus Valley Civilization and Their Archaeological Findings

 Name of the Sites | Archaeological findings |